data-gymnasia/courses/content/python-programming/content.md

 Once you have Python installed, there are several ways to interact with it.

 **REPL**.
 Launch a read-eval-print loop from the command line.
 Any code you enter will be executed immediately, and any values returned by your code will be displayed.
 To start a session, open your operating system's Terminal and run _{code.language-python}python_ or _{code.language-python}ipython_ (the latter being more colorful and having more features).
+You can do this in Binder by selecting *New > Terminal*.

 _{button.next-step} Continue_

 ---

 **Script**.
 Save a file called _{code}example.py_ and run _{code}python example.py_ from the command line (in the same directory as the file) to execute all the code in the script.
+You can do this in Binder by selecting *New > Text File* and then changing the name of the text file to something that ends in _{code}.py_.

 _{button.next-step} Continue_

 ---

 **Jupyter**.
-Like a REPL, but allows inserting text and math expressions, grouping code into blocks, etc. This is the interface provided by [Binder](https://mybinder.org/v2/gh/sswatson/simple-python-stack/master), and you can launch a notebook locally by running _{code.language-python}jupyter notebook_ from the command line (assuming you have Anaconda installed).
+Like a REPL, but allows inserting text and math expressions, grouping code into blocks, etc. This is the interface provided by default in [Binder](https://mybinder.org/v2/gh/sswatson/simple-python-stack/master), and you can launch a notebook locally by running _{code.language-python}jupyter notebook_ from the command line (assuming you have Anaconda installed).

 _{button.next-step} Continue_

 ---

 **Integrated development environment (IDE)**.
 Essential for extensive software development projects, an IDE provides an editor for writing code, conveniences to help you code more efficiently, and a debugger to help you fix your mistakes.
-There are many IDEs for Python, including PyCharm, Visual Studio Code, and Atom.
+There are many IDEs for Python, including Visual Studio Code, Atom, and PyCharm.

 _{button.next-step} Continue_